sdsc/sdsc-summer-institute-2018/0_preparation/software_requirements.md

 ### Parallel session: Scientific visualization with Visit (scheduled opposite GPU programming)

-Participants who will be attending the Scientific visualization with Visit session should make the following preparations.
+Participants who will be attending the Scientific visualization with Visit session on Thursday morning should make the following preparations.

 * Computer, mouse with scroll wheel are required (tablets are not sufficient for this tutorial).